tmax898/dev_setup/windows.md

 ## Windows side

 - Terminal [Hyperjs](https://hyper.is/)
-  - Swap out for [Warp](https://www.warp.dev/) when availible for windows
+  - Swap out for [Warp](https://www.warp.dev/) when available for windows
 - Follow instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL2
   - Note `wsl --install` will install ubuntu by default.
 If you would like a different distro, read the instructions further to pick your distro.
   - Follow prompts, but it will expect you to `reboot`.